Jip-Hop/jailmaker/templates/podman/README.md

 ## Setup

 Check out the [config](./config) template file.
-You may provide it when asked during `jlmkr create` or, if you have the template file stored on your NAS, you may provide it directly by running `jlmkr create --start --config /mnt/tank/path/to/podman/config mypodmanjail`.
+You may provide it when asked during `./jlmkr.py create` or, if you have the template file stored on your NAS, you may provide it directly by running `./jlmkr.py create --start --config /mnt/tank/path/to/podman/config mypodmanjail`.

 ## Rootless